The Issue#

 We now have to ask ourselves where the best place to update source would be.
 I believe there are a few options, listed in what I believe to be most to least acceptable.

-• Write or reference code that sets the variable inside Tee-Object.
+Tee-Objectto remove the dependency onSet-Variable.- Write or reference code that sets the variable inside

-• Breaking change: any script that references Set-Variable -WhatIf is now broken.
+Set-Variableto removeSupportsShouldProcessfunctionality.- Breaking change: any script that references